boazbk/crypto/lec_15_FHE.md

 In particular,  Brakerski and Vaikuntanathan managed to obtain a fully homomorphic encryption scheme based only on the _Learning with Error (LWE)_ assumption we have seen before.

-Although there is an [open source library](http://shaih.github.io/HElib/), as well as [other](https://www.dcsec.uni-hannover.de/fileadmin/ful/mitarbeiter/brenner/wahc14_RC.pdf)
-[implementations](https://eprint.iacr.org/2014/816), there is still much work to be done in order to turn FHE from theory to practice.
+Although there is a number of implementations for (partially and) fully homomorphic encryption (see [this list](https://github.com/jonaschn/awesome-he)), there is still much work to be done in order to realize the full practical potential of FHE.
 For a comparable level of security, the encryption and decryption operations of a fully homomorphic encryption scheme are several orders of magnitude slower than a conventional public key system, and (depending on its complexity) homomorphically evaluating a circuit can be significantly more taxing.
 However, this is a fast evolving field, and already since 2009 significant optimizations have been discovered that reduced the computational and storage overhead by many orders of magnitudes.
-As in public key encryption, one would imagine that for larger data one would use a "hybrid" approach of combining FHE with symmetric encryption, though one might need to come up with tailor-made symmetric encryption schemes that can be efficiently evaluated.^[In [2012](https://eprint.iacr.org/2012/099.pdf) the state of art on homomorphically evaluating AES was about six orders of magnitude slower than non-homomorphic AES computation.
-I don't know what's the current record.]
+As in public key encryption, one would imagine that for larger data one would use a "hybrid" approach of combining FHE with symmetric encryption, though one might need to come up with tailor-made symmetric encryption schemes that can be efficiently evaluated.^[In [2015](https://eprint.iacr.org/2012/099.pdf) the state of art on homomorphically evaluating AES was about 6 seconds of computation per block using about 4GB memory total for 180 blocks.
+See also [this paper](https://link.springer.com/article/10.1007/s10623-015-0095-1).
+In contrast, modern processors can evaluate [10s-100s millions](https://www.bearssl.org/speed.html) of AES blocks per second.]
+Homomorphically evaluations _approximate computation_, which can be useful for machine learning, can be [done more efficiently](https://eprint.iacr.org/2016/421).

 In this lecture and the next one we will focus on the fully homomorphic encryption schemes that are _easiest to describe_, rather than the ones that are most _efficient_ (though the efficient schemes share many similarities with the ones we will talk about).